geoscixyz/gpg/content/magnetics/magnetics_introduction.rst

 and the data are measurements of the magnetic field at the Earth's surface, in the air, in space, or within boreholes.
 The measured magnetic field will be a superposition of Earth's field and the induced secondary fields caused by magnetization of buried materials.
+The end goal of a magnetic survey is to infer information about the sub-surface from the measured magnetic field data above ground.

 .. list-table:: :Principals of magnetic surveys.
    :header-rows: 0